inputfalken/Sharpy/articles/Sharpy.Core.Examples/create.generator.md

 ## Creating a generator based on System.Random
-this example use a factory method which lets you create a IGenerator based on a function. the function you give will be invoked for every invocation of [Generate](xref:Sharpy.Core.IGenerator`1.Generate)
+this example use a factory method which lets you create a IGenerator based on a function.
+The function you give will be invoked for every invocation of [Generate](xref:Sharpy.Core.IGenerator`1.Generate)
 ```csharp
 using Sharpy.Core;
 using Sharpy.Enums;